 1e) Goals and expected outcomes.
 The body of work completed so far has been compiled into a transcript for submission to the journal Developmental Dynamics, Patterns and Phenotypes.
 Future goals include characterization of additional downstream genes in the group of 58 genes of interest, focusing on genes involved in migration, for example the microtubule associated protein, dcdc2b.
 As dcdc2b was shown to be significantly up regulated in morphants, it is hypothesized that overexpression would lead to migration defects in optic vesicles, and lack of cohesion would be observed resulting in ectopic cells.

-Aim 2 – the downstream transcriptional in retinal precursor cells during early eye development.
+Aim 2 – Delineate the downstream transcriptional effectors of Sema6A/PlxnA2 signaling in retinal precursor cells during early eye development.